‘I hope the players ram my words down my throat’ – McCarthy previews Sheffield United visit

 - Credit: Pagepix Ltd

-Ipswich Town host Sheffield United in a Championship match at Portman Road today.
+Ipswich Town host Sheffield United in a Championship match this afternoon.
 STUART WATSON previews the action.

 You may also want to watch:

 “I’m that right pragmatic manager with my feet on the ground and I know we aren’t going to go out there and beat them both just because we’ve just have two away wins.

 “We’ll be trying damn hard to win because, with that game-in-hand, that would put us right back in the mix.

 - 1 Suffolk sprinter opens her 'dream' cafe at age of 25

 - 2 Man arrested on suspicion of murdering Victoria Hall

 - 3 Boy, 5, in critical condition after incident at department store